Inside: A resource guide to keeping up with Spanish over the summer, for all ages. Plus, find summer Spanish classes for Elementary students!

 Even just putting in 10 or 15 minutes a day during can help reinforce what they studied at school, and maintain their proficiency levels.

 There are tons of free and paid resources for learning Spanish online, from babies to teens and adults.
-I’ve already written many posts with resource lists, but today’s post has all the essentials in one place.
+I’ve already written many posts with resource lists, but today’s post has them all in one place.